 While hosting a recent webcast with Global Corporate Venturing (GCV), we sought to uncover what major challenges corporate venturing groups face in managing their portfolios.
 We posted a survey from GCV and reached out to corporate venturing groups before the webcast to learn what was keeping them up at night.

 We asked them to rate the difficulty of various factors in efficiently managing deals on a scale from 1 (not difficult) to 7 (very difficult).
 The first three factors below were considered to be of greatest difficulty with scores ranging from 5–7.
-If you would like the full results, view the webcast on finding quality proprietary deals here.

 The challenging factors surveyed included: